Yash Raj Films: YRF Television

 YRF Television was a TV production company, based in Mumbai, India, and promoted by Aditya Chopra.

-YRF Television, although produced a small number of programmes, but all of these were content oriented productions.
-It was mainly focused on creating and producing unique, distinctive shows for television audiences, than most of the shows that were developed during that time, aiming to provide television viewers compelling content through fresh, contemporary and engaging storylines.
+YRF Television, although it produced a small number of programmes, all of which were content-oriented productions.
+It was mainly focused on creating and producing unique, distinctive shows for television audiences, rather than most of the shows that were developed during that time, aiming to provide television viewers with compelling content through fresh, contemporary, and engaging storylines.